 National Send a Card to a Friend Day (February 7)

-February 7 is the perfect time to brighten someone’s day with a handwritten note for National Send a Card to a Friend Day.
+February 7 is the perfect excuse to brighten someone’s day with a handwritten note for National Send a Card to a Friend Day.

 When is the Holiday?